xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_global_attributes.md

     ![]({{site.baseurl}}/attachments/7504857/8719310.png)
     The attribute(s) and their selected value(s) will be assigned to the product, after which you will be able to see them on the storefront.

-## Viewing a product's global attributes
+## Viewing a Product's Global Attributes

 If a product has any global attributes assigned, you can view their list in the "Global attributes" section of the product's details (**Attributes** tab** >** **Global **subsection):

 ![]({{site.baseurl}}/attachments/7504857/8719308.png)

-## Editing global attributes
+## Editing Global Attributes

 Sometimes you may need to change the name and/or values of a global attribute.
 You can do so using one of the following methods: